Dominic Barrett: 2023

 Barrett won the non-title PBA Skill Ball Challenge on July 23, 2023.
 This was a tournament featuring the eight highest point earners from the five Classic Series events held earlier in the season.
 All players were required to use identical low-technology Skill 3.02 bowling balls on two differently oiled lanes.
 After losing to Matt Ogle 193–150 in the first match of the race-to-two-points final, Barrett made a drastic move and won the second game 213–172.
 He then won the ninth/tenth frame roll-off, 37–24, to earn the victory and $16,000 top prize.

+2025

+Barrett ranked #17 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.

+2026

+On February 15, 2026, Barrett was named a captain's selection by Jason Belmonte for the USA vs. The World team match on April 4.
+The World team went on to defeat the USA.

 PBA career statistics

 Statistics are through the last complete PBA season.